fnv234/61040-backend/design/design_changes.md

 ## Pointers to Interesting Moments

-1. **Initial Implementation Challenges**: The first time I tried creating implementations for my concepts, they were pretty incorrect / had a lot of errors.
+1. **Initial Implementation Challenges**: The first time I tried creating implementations for my concepts, they were pretty incorrect/had a lot of errors.
 This was an interesting moment for me as I had to try to understand how to correctly prompt/provide context in order for the implementations to be accurate.
    - **Moment captured**: [context/design/concepts/UserDirectory/implementation.md/steps/response.166fd57b.md](../context/design/concepts/UserDirectory/implementation.md/steps/response.166fd57b.md) - Shows the initial implementation with detailed review of error handling and return type issues
    - **Early test attempt**: [context/design/concepts/ExperienceLog/testing.md/steps/response.434a4562.md](../context/design/concepts/ExperienceLog/testing.md/steps/response.434a4562.md) - First test implementation with synchronous operations that needed to be converted to async